w3c/openscreenprotocol/mdns.md

 devices and manipulate the operation of mDNS.
-An active attacker with access to the same LAN can either hide the existence of presentation displays (denial of service), present false information about displays that do exist (spoofing), or respond as a fake display and try to get the browser to interact with it (spoofing).
+An active attacker with access to the same LAN can either hide the existence of presentation displays (denial of service), present false information about displays that do exist (spoofing), or respond as a fake display/browser and try to get a browser/display to interact with it (spoofing).

-These issues must be migated by other security aspects of Open Screen such as device authentication and transport security.
+These issues must be migated by other security features of Open Screen such as device authentication and transport security.

 [Issue #39: Investigate history of mDNS related exploits.](issues/39)